msouthee/freshwater-conservation-planning/README.md

 # freshwater-conservation-planning

-Title: Freshwater conservation planning in the far north of Ontario, Canada: identifying priority watersheds for the conservation of fish biodiversity in an intact boreal landscape
+Freshwater conservation planning in the far north of Ontario, Canada: identifying priority watersheds for the conservation of fish biodiversity in an intact boreal landscape

 Citation: Southee FM, Edwards BA, Chetkiewicz C-LB, and O’Connor CM.
 2021.
 Freshwater conservation planning in the far north of Ontario, Canada: identifying priority watersheds for the conservation of fish biodiversity in an intact boreal landscape.
 FACETS 6: 1–28. doi:10.1139/facets-2020-0015